 Students in CTY’s summer programs take one course during a three-week session.
 These courses meet all day, Monday through Friday, and allow students to immerse themselves in a focused area of study.
 Each class has an instructor and instructional assistant, allowing each student to receive the individualized attention he or she needs to succeed.
 Over the course of the three weeks, students cover what is roughly the equivalent of a college semester’s worth of material, or, in the case of the fast-paced science courses, a year’s worth of high school material.

 CTY’s summer programs emphasize personal as well as intellectual growth.
 The structured residential program includes a variety of planned activities and all-campus events.
 Both in and out of class, students are encouraged to try new things, consider different points of view, and take an active role in forming and maintaining a community that celebrates learning and values bright students for who they are.

 Many students who have attended CTY’s summer programs tell us that the experience literally changed their lives.
 For some, CTY’s inclusive environment gave them a new sense of belonging where they can just be themselves.
 For others, CTY provided the opportunity to study topics and ideas they never knew existed.
 For still more, CTY made them better writers, stronger critical thinkers, able scientists, or more inquisitive researchers.
-Whether the reasons are academic or personal, for more than thirty years, CTY summer programs have had a profound and lasting effect on countless bright young people from across the country and around the world.
+Whether the reasons are academic or personal, for forty years, CTY summer programs have had a profound and lasting effect on countless bright young people from across the country and around the world.